 Couples who sit peacefully in church pews may nevertheless be at war.
 Spouses can attack each other, defend ground, employ manipulative guerrilla tactics, and declare occasional truces.
 When war has been declared, there is sin on both sides, but when violence is involved, a strong man typically oppresses a woman.
 With God’s grace, afflicted women often look to the church for help.
 When they do, what are some basic biblical parameters that should guide your ministry to them?

 Well, he gets it wrong right out of the starting blocks with this opening paragraph.
 See it?
-Fundamentally he endorse the myth that domestic violence is a two-side problem; he mutualizes the fault: “there is sin on both sides,” rather than ascribing the fault to just the perpetrator.
+Fundamentally he endorse the myth that domestic violence is a two-sided problem; he mutualizes the fault: “there is sin on both sides“, rather than ascribing the fault to just the perpetrator.
 He talks about spouses attacking each other, manipulating each other, declaring occasional truces, as if both spouses had equal power and were mutually to blame for the dynamics of the relationship.
-He wrongly describes it a ‘war’ — characterising both parties are combatants — but domestic abuse is not a war, it is the tyranny the totalitarian dictator with his KGB and his Animal Farm mind-control system working secretly to keep the oppressed spouse intimidated.
+He wrongly describes it as a “war” — characterising both parties as combatants — but domestic abuse is not a war, it is the tyranny of the totalitarian dictator with his KGB and his Animal Farm mind-control system working secretly to keep the oppressed spouse intimidated.

 And as well as regurgitating the myth that the abuse victim is a combatant in a war (rather than what she really is: a prisoner in a prison camp experiencing domestic terrorism), Welch recycles another myth about domestic abuse — that it’s mostly about physical violence.
 He promotes this myth by talking about one of the combatants in this supposed war having the advantage of physical strength.
 “When violence is involved, a strong man typically oppresses a woman.”
-This is an all too typical example of the idea that abuse is primarily physical violence, and that if physical violence isn’t occuring, it isn’t really abuse, it’s just ‘marital conflict’.
+This is an all-too-typical example of the idea that abuse is primarily physical violence, and that if physical violence isn’t occurring, it isn’t really abuse, it’s just “marital conflict”.
 These are notions which all competent domestic violence professionals will reject in a flash.

 Remember that some victims of violence are reluctant to speak openly about it.
 They may fear that openness will lead to retaliation by the perpetrator.
 They may feel ashamed that they contributed to the war (though they are not responsible for the violence done to them).
 They may consider their problems unworthy of an elder’s or a friend’s attention.
 Or, they may feel ashamed that their husbands could dislike them even to the point of violence.

-The implication here is that yes, the victim has indeed contributed to the war herself, but she isn’t to be held responsible for the violence done to her.
-See the thinking?
-Welch fails one of the first ABC tests in the field of domestic violence (see our Non-Negotiables).
+The implication here is that: “yes, the victim has indeed contributed to the war herself, but she isn’t to be held responsible for the violence done to her.“ See the thinking?
+Welch fails one of the first tests in the field of domestic violence (see our Non-Negotiables).
 His thinking focuses on physical violence primarily.
-In fact we all know that the bulk of domestic abuse done to victims is non-physical, psychological, emotional, and spiritual.
+In fact: we all know that the bulk of domestic abuse done to victims is non-physical, psychological, emotional, and spiritual.
 Notice this confirmed in Christ’s sufferings: